waadalshammari/Todo/README.md

  Problem solving  strategy:

-Searched in deffernt website like developer android,youtube,stackoverflow and medium asked programmers who have knowledge or Mr. Mohamed and Mr.Saad
+Searched in different  website like developer android,youtube,stackoverflow and medium asked programmers who have knowledge or Mr. Mohamed and Mr.Saad